robinpecha/multi-ssh-commander/README.md

 ![screenshot](screenshot.png)

-# How to start in Docker
+# Start in Docker from dockerhub
 ```
 docker run -d --name multisshcommander -p 8000:8080 robinpecha/dockerhub:multisshcommander
 ```
 Then open http://localhost:8080/ in your browser

-# Download script to modify it and then run in Docker (Linux)
+# Download, build and start (Linux)
 1. Clone / download this repo

 ```